 The following list provides the hardware and software components required to perform this interfacing.

-KEY/EN pin: This pin ensures that the module is in AT command mode.
-It consists of data mode and command mode.
+KEY/EN pin: This pin, designated as KEY/EN, confirms that the module is in AT command mode.
+There are two modes: data mode and command mode.

 2.Raspberry Pi 3: